soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 -	The centre of Iris is takes at first.
 -	The distance of left and right corner from the center is calculated.
 -	Check which sides distance is bigger.
--	If left distance is bigger than right distance, then the eye is staring at right and
+-	If left distance is bigger than right distance, then the eye is staring at right.
--	if the right distance is bigger than left, then the eye is staring at left.
+-	If the right distance is bigger than left, then the eye is staring at left.

 ## Features
 1. It can localize of the pupil.